zeux/calm/README.md

 ## Supported formats

 Model weights are currently using `float16`.
 KV cache activations are currently using `float16`.
 Support for smaller formats is planned.

+## Performance

+As of December 2023, with Mistral 7B model and fp16 weights, `calm` reaches ~63.5 tok/s (921 GB/s) on short sequences and ~60 tok/s (904 GB/s) at the end of the 4096 token context, when using NVidia GeForce RTX 4090.

+Currently prompts are processed serially, one token at a time; in the future, prompt processing will need to be parallelized to avoid the bandwidth bottleneck.

+Currently weights only support `float16`; in the future, 8-bit and 4-bit quantization (fp8, int4/8 AWQ) is planned.
+This will allow running inference at higher tok/s, however the main metric is bandwidth utilization and the goal is to keep it as close to peak as possible at all supported weight formats.

+RTX 4090 has a peak bandwidth of ~1008 GB/s, however it's unclear if a peak higher than ~950 GB/s is attainable in practice[^3].
+The code has not been heavily tuned for datacenter-grade hardware (A100/H100) or earlier NVidia architectures yet.

 ## Model files